 Commercial real estate encompasses office, retail, multifamily, and industrial properties.
 There are many types of commercial real estate insurance to purchase to safeguard these assets.
 Each type of insurance protects owners for different occurrences, such as fire, explosion, natural disaster, vandalism, and debris removal.

 Most real estate investors typically carry at least commercial property insurance and liability insurance.
 Owners can choose from various policies.
 Prices vary according to criteria such as the type of property, location, and business conducted there.

 Commercial property insurance protects a business from losing assets to issues such as fire, burst pipes, theft, and vandalism.
 It typically does not automatically cover loss due to a natural disaster including earthquakes, tornadoes, and floods.
 Coverage can be added for damage due to those circumstances.

-With commercial property insurance, real estate investors can protect their property plus all of its contents and exterior furnishings, such as signage.
+With commercial property insurance, real estate investors can protect their property, including its contents and exterior furnishings.
 Policies can be customized to include varying items and circumstances attached to the claim, such as theft.

 Items covered in your insurance policy could include furniture, equipment, computers, and documents.
 It also will protect outdoor signs, fencing, and landscaping.